-The late Dr. Carlyle, Professor of Arabic at Cambridge, had accompanied Lord Elgin to Turkey, in the hopes of discovering any hidden treasures of Grecian or Arabic literature as well as any unknown Arabic productions.
-Accordingly, Lord Elgin obtained for him access to some deposits of MSS. in the Seraglio: and in company with another gentleman of the embassy, amply qualified also for the research, he examined many collections in Constantinople, and in the neighbouring islands; more than thirty monasteries on Mount Athos; and various other religious establishments throughout Greece, and the islands of the Archipelago.
+The late Dr. Carlyle, professor Professor of Arabic at Cambridge, had accompanied Lord Elgin to Turkey, in the hopes of discovering any hidden remains treasures of Grecian or Arabic literature, as well as any unknown Arabic productions.
+Accordingly, Lord Elgin obtained for him access to some deposits of MSS. in the seraglio Seraglio: and in company with another gentleman of the embassy, amply qualified also for the research, he examined many collections in Constantinople, and in the neighbouring islands; all the more than thirty monasteries to the number of above thirty, on Mount Athos; and various other religious establishments throughout Greece, and the islands of the Archipelago islands.
 From these they brought home a great many MSS. which to them appeared valuable; as well as a particular catalogue and description of such as they were obliged to leave behind them.